nikolaposa/rate-limit/README.md

 [![PDS Skeleton](https://img.shields.io/badge/pds-skeleton-blue.svg)](https://github.com/php-pds/skeleton)

-General purpose rate limiter featuring implementation that uses Redis as backend.
-Also provides PSR-15 middleware suitable for API or other application endpoints.
+General purpose rate limiter that can be used to limit the rate at which certain operation can be performed.
+Default implementation uses Redis as backend.

+ This package also provides PSR-15 rate limiter middleware suitable for API or other application endpoints.

 ## Installation